-Bluefield Research recently attended the Innovate 4 Water conference in Geneva.
+Bluefield Research attended the Innovate 4 Water conference in Geneva.
 The event, hosted by World Intellectual Property Organization, brought together a diverse mix of water entrepreneurs, regulators, academia, and investors, across a wide thematic scope covering water and wastewater issues in emerging and developed markets.

 Politics (including water) is local: The geographic diversity of the presenters reinforced just how local the water business can be, while foreshadowing the difficulties technology providers face as they look outward for growth.
 For example, one interesting way to look at global smart water markets is to segment countries into markets driven by operational efficiency, including regulatory and competition, vs. those driven by water scarcity.

 Water companies continue to innovate: Two companies I found particularly interesting: A company out of Israel, called Nufiltration Ltd. is collecting used dialysis machines, used for filtering blood, from medical hospitals.
 Essentially they’re taking these membranes that are being disposed of, sanitizing them and designing them into water process technologies.
 So they’re essentially finding a lower cost input material and moving toward a circular economy mind-set, really an interesting application.
 The second was a company called Hydromea.
 They envision swarms of underwater drones that can deploy in order to map out pollutants once they reach an open water surface, or to map out oil spills and so on.
 Spill management is currently a laborious process involving boats and labor, and monitoring through drones could return an intriguing proposition.